AnonymousSausage77/heartbeat_cpp_v2/README.md

 This system was built and tested on windows and deployed on PI and therefore is designed to be cross-platform.
 As such, the make-files and other config files are not included in this repository and must be added locally.

+This was tested with GCC-10 compiler.

-Unfortunately this means a few steps are in order to get this running, including:
+Unfortunately this means a few steps are in order to get this running.

-  - lib must be added to main as a dependency
+## Setup

+### Heartbeat_v2_main

+In Heartbeat_v2_main settings:

+  - add '../Heartbeat_v2_lib' to "Compiler" > "include paths" in Codelite
+  - add 'Heartbeat_v2_lib' to "Linker" > "Libraries"
+  - add '$(WorkspacePath)/build-$(WorkspaceConfiguration)/lib' to "Linker" > "Libraries Search Path"

+Additionaly, this should be run with the c++ 17 copiler option enabled